discord-net/Discord.Net/docs/guides/getting_started/first-bot.md

 [SocketMessage]: xref:Discord.WebSocket.SocketMessage
 [SocketMessageChannel]: xref:Discord.WebSocket.ISocketMessageChannel
 [completed program]: samples/intro/complete.cs
-[Command Guide]: ../commands/commands.md
+[Command Guide]: xref:Guides.Commands.Intro

 # Building a bot with commands

-This section will show you how to write a program that is ready for [Commands](../commands/commands.md).
+This section will show you how to write a program that is ready for [Commands](xref:Guides.Commands.Intro).
 Note that we will not be explaining _how_ to write Commands or Services, it will only be covering the general structure.